 We used to obtain funding directly from individual investors and corporate investors where they can invest in loans listed on our Xiaoying Wealth Management platform by choosing the loan products with their desired term and interest rate.
-Currently we obtain funding from institutional funding partners such as banks and trust companies.
+Currently we obtain funding from institutional funding partners such as banks, consumer finance companies, trust companies and other institutions.
+In May 2021, we obtained a network microcredit license from the Local Financial Regulatory Bureau of Shenzhen Municipality and started online microcredit business in July 2021.

-In 2018, 88.6% of the total funding for loans we facilitated were provided by individual investors, 9.2% were provided by corporate investors and institutional funding partners, and 2.2% were provided by our own funds.
 In 2019, 68.1% of the total funding for loans we facilitated were provided by individual investors, 26.6% were provided by corporate investors and institutional funding partners, and 5.3% were provided by our own funds.
 In 2020, 4.7% of the total funding for loans we facilitated were provided by individual investors, 95.3% were provided by institutional funding partners.
+In 2021, 98.0% of the total funding for loans we facilitated were provided by institutional funding partners and 2.0% were provided by our own capital.